-As of December 31, 2018, Contingency Drawdown Requests (CDR) totaling \$272,613,463 have been issued.
-This includes a contribution to Contingency of \$9,841,233 due to the balance of the under run for Package S and the overrun in Package B. The original contingency budget was reduced by \$33.6 million to fund Package G and Package P. Over half the contingency amount, \$278,837,716 remains available.
+As of February 28, 2019, Contingency Drawdown Requests (CDR) totaling \$290,746,444 have been issued.
+This includes a contribution to Contingency of \$9,841,233 due to the balance of the under run for Package S and the overrun in Package B. The original contingency budget was reduced by \$33.6 million to fund Package G and Package P. Of the original contingency amount, \$260,704,735 (47.28%) remains available.

-The following MWAA tables show the expenditures through December 2018 by SCC for each of the contract packages.
-Both Package A and Package B continue to lag the planned performance levels. (b) (5)
+The following MWAA tables show the expenditures through February 2019 by SCC for each of the contract packages.
+Both Package A and Package B continue to lag the planned performance levels.
+It is the PMOC's opinion that both CRC (Package A) and HPCC (Package B) need to increase their staffing levels to meet the Contractual Substantial Completion Dates.